nareus/Contrail/README.md

 OpenSky only accepts rectangular queries.
 We compute the smallest bounding box that contains the search circle, fetch from OpenSky, then apply the Haversine formula in Java to trim to the exact radius.
 Avoids PostGIS dependency — works on any standard Postgres instance (including Supabase free tier).

 **Redis INCR for rate limiting**
-Redis `INCR` is atomic — no race conditions under concurrent load.
+Redis `INCR` is atomic, with no race conditions under concurrent load.
 Storing `rate:{ip}:{minute}` as a plain integer with a 60s TTL means zero cleanup overhead and natural window resets.
 No third-party rate-limit library needed.

 **Cache key rounding**
-Cache keys round lat/lng to 2 decimal places (~1.1km grid). `lat=1.3521` and `lat=1.3529` resolve to the same key — preventing cache misses from floating-point variance while keeping granularity meaningful for aircraft search.
+Cache keys round lat/lng to 2 decimal places (~1.1km grid). `lat=1.3521` and `lat=1.3529` resolve to the same key, preventing cache misses from floating-point variance while keeping granularity meaningful for aircraft search.

 **Fail-open on Redis unavailability**
 Both the cache layer and rate limiter catch Redis exceptions and continue rather than returning 500.
 Cache miss falls through to OpenSky.
-Redis down means the rate limiter skips rather than blocking all traffic.
+When Redis is down, the rate limiter skips rather than blocking all traffic.

 **No Lombok**
 Lombok's annotation processor is incompatible with Java 25 (accesses restricted internal compiler APIs).
-DTOs use Java Records (introduced in Java 16) — immutable, concise, and idiomatic.
+DTOs use Java Records (introduced in Java 16): immutable, concise, and idiomatic.
 Entities use explicit constructors and getters, making the JPA contract explicit.

 ---